New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Prerequisites

-Before setting up Usage Based Billing in your Chargebee Billing site for your business, ensure the following prerequisites are met:
+Before setting up Advanced Usage Based Billing in your Chargebee Billing site for your business, ensure the following prerequisites are met:

 • Currencies and Billing Frequencies: Configure all supported currencies, and billing frequencies for your business.